BroadbandForum/usp/specification/mtp/stomp/index.md

 ## Mapping USP Endpoints to STOMP Destinations

 USP Agents will have one STOMP destination per STOMP MTP independent of whether those STOMP MTPs use the same `STOMP.Connection` instance or a different one.
-The STOMP destination is either configured by the STOMP server via the USP custom `subscribe-dest` STOMP Header received in the `CONNECTED` frame (exposed in the `Device.LocalAgent.MTP.{i}.STOMP.Destination` parameter) or taken from the `Device.LocalAgent.MTP.{i}.STOMP.Destination` parameter if there wasn't a `subscribe-dest` STOMP Header received in the `CONNECTED` frame.
+The STOMP destination is either configured by the STOMP server via the USP custom `subscribe-dest` STOMP Header received in the `CONNECTED` frame (exposed in the `Device.LocalAgent.MTP.{i}.STOMP.DestinationFromServer` parameter) or taken from the `Device.LocalAgent.MTP.{i}.STOMP.Destination` parameter if there wasn't a `subscribe-dest` STOMP Header received in the `CONNECTED` frame.
 The USP custom `subscribe-dest` STOMP Header is helpful in scenarios where the USP Agent doesn't have a pre-configured destination as it allows the USP Agent to discover the destination.

 A USP Controller will subscribe to a STOMP destination for each STOMP server that it is associated with.
 The USP Controller's STOMP destination needs to be known by the USP Agent (this is configured in the `Device.LocalAgent.Controller.{i}.MTP.{i}.STOMP.Destination` parameter) as it is used when sending a USP Record containing a Notification.